AmasaDelano/dungeon-land/markdown/06_03_Druid.md

 - The Frozen North
 - The Blasted Wasteland

 Chose a tell—a physical attribute that marks you as born of the soil—that reflects the spirit of your land.
-It may be an animal feature like antlers or leopard’s spots or something more general: hair like leaves or eyes of glittering crystal.
+It may be an animal feature like antlers or leopard's spots or something more general: hair like leaves or eyes of glittering crystal.
 Your tell remains no matter what shape you take.

 ### By Nature Sustained

-You don’t need to eat or drink.
+You don't need to eat or drink.
 If a move tells you to mark off a ration, you don't.

 ### Spirit Tongue